selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

 To switch between frames use following steps :

 	Then I switch to frame "(.*?)"
-	Then I switch to main window
+	Then I switch to main content

 To interact with browser use following steps :